Datamine/Image-Approximator/README.md

 * Could do this with random polygons at random positions.
 Maybe doing nothing but color inversions to approximate the image.

-* This needs to be speeded up!
+* This needs to be sped up!
 Some optimization is called for.

 * Should make a shortcut-mode that bypasses the animation and instead just renders the final image, directly.